quatrope/ois/docs/methods.rst

 Bramich
 -------

 If no list of Gaussians is provided, ois will default to use the method for image subtraction developed by

-Bramich [bramich2010]_ modifies Alard-Lupton making each pixel of the kernel an independent parameter to fit.
+Bramich [bramich2008]_ modifies Alard-Lupton making each pixel of the kernel an independent parameter to fit.
 This is equivalent as having a vector basis consisting of `Delta kernels`.
-It will also simultaneously fit a polynomial background.
+It can also simultaneously fit a polynomial background.

 This method does not make assumptions on the kernel shape and can thus model completely arbitrary kernels.
 It can also correct for small translations between the images.